Jimako-e107-plugins/e107-old-plugins/README.md

 =======

-eversion plugin for version 0.7 by Father Barry
+### eversion plugin for version 0.7 by Father Barry

 forked originally from https://github.com/yesszus/eversion

+e_version plugin is my own copy, no idea from where

+backup version from 08/2016
 =======